 If a device offers a sync relation, which is not compatible with existing content (for example, offering read-only access to content that is already available without restrictions), the relation is in a conflict state.
 The incompatible offer must be retracted to establish a sync relation, or the conflicting content must be deleted.

 To change the state of a sync relation, touch its row in the content or device details view.
 A confirmation dialog will describe the change you are about to perform: for available relations, touching will confirm the relation, while for other states the existing relation is removed or disabled.
-If no relation is currently present, you can create a new sync relation through the process covered below.
+If no relation is currently present, you can create a new sync relation.

-If new relations become available, you will also be notified with a notification, touch the notification to directly switch to the device details view of the affected device.
+If new relations need to get confirmed, you will also be notified with a notification, touch the notification to directly switch to the device details view of the affected device.

 Note that sync relation offers for content currently not present on your device are only visible in the device details view (as the content does not yet exist), while pending sync relations are only visible in the content details view (as the device details display only relations offered by the selected device).